 - Flip the sheet of paper.
 And there you have it, a beautiful cells print.
 Some bubbles may remain on the paper but they will disappear upon drying.

-NOTE: In this technique, I prefer using Bristol board paper (smooth surface) which allows for a more precise print.
-Watercolour papers make the lines too blurred.
+Note: With this technique, I prefer using Bristol board paper (smooth surface) which allows for a more precise print.
+Furthermore, watercolour papers make the lines too blurred.

 - To create a multitude of small cells, you can use also take the foam and spread it gently with a spatula.
 Wait for it to dry completely and the foam to disappear to see the result.